 - Chandratal Lake Altitude: 4,250 meters

-- Chandratal Lake Weather: Cold and windy during day, extremely cold during nights.
+- Chandratal Lake Weather: Cold and windy during the day, extremely cold during nights.